Witiko/doctoral-thesis/defense.md

 ## Math Representations {#math-representations}

-To use the math information in a search engine, we need to represent it somehow.
+To use the math information in a search engine, we need to properly represent it.

 Written natural languages have rules of orthography and typography, which govern how the language is presented to the reader, syntax, which governs